Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-\textit{Tracking and Mapping:} Here we will summarize works that perform tracking and mapping, but either assume a static camera, or do not estimate camera position.
-The work SuPer~\citep{liSuperSurgicalPerception2020} addresses surgical perception, which entails tracking instruments and tissue along with creating a map.
-They track tissue with a surfel ED model~\citep{gaoSurfelWarpEfficientNonVolumetric2019} using point-to-plane error and SURF features for data association.
+Here we will summarize works that perform tracking and mapping, but either assume a static camera, or do not estimate camera position.

+The work SuPer (\discussed{},~\citet{liSuperSurgicalPerception2020}) addresses surgical perception, which entails tracking instruments and tissue along with creating a map.
+They track tissue with a surfel ED model~\citep{gaoSurfelWarpEfficientNonVolumetric2019}, using point-to-plane error and SURF features for data association.
 Painted markers are applied to the surgical instruments to aid in instrument detection and masking.

-SuPerDeep~\citep{luSuPerDeepSurgical2021} extends the flexibility of SuPer by using CNNs to detect instrument keypoints and calculate disparity maps.
+SuPerDeep (\discussed{},~\citet{luSuPerDeepSurgical2021}) extends the flexibility of SuPer by using CNNs to detect instrument keypoints and calculate disparity maps.
+The instrument is then masked out by rendering a 3D CAD model given the instrument keypoints.
 The primary limitation of this work is computational cost and efficiency from having to run two neural networks along with a deformation optimization.

+Efficient Dynamic Surgical Scene Reconstruction (E-DSSR,\discussed{},~\citet{longEDSSREfficientDynamic2021}) uses a similar model, with a learned tool segmentation.
+Instead of using an instrument rendering for masking, they mask using their learned tool masks.
+They evaluate using photometric reconstruction errors of PSNR and SSIM.

-Semantic SuPer~\citep{linSemanticSuPerSemanticawareSurgical2023} approaches the same problem, but they remove the keypoint loss.
+Semantic SuPer (\discussed{},~\citet{linSemanticSuPerSemanticawareSurgical2023}) approaches the same problem, but they remove the keypoint matching loss.
 They add in constraints for semantic segmentation regions to match, in addition to considering image features by using differentiable rendering in their optimization.
-With a semantic separation of the embedded deformation warp field, this work could be extended to support discontinuity with some simple changes.
+With a semantic separation of the embedded deformation warp field, this work could be extended to support discontinuity with some changes.